redpanda-data/redpanda/docs/www/quick-start-linux.md

 and be fully compatible with the [Kafka ecosystem](https://cwiki.apache.org/confluence/display/KAFKA/Ecosystem).

 This quick start guide can help you get started with Redpanda for development and testing purposes.
-For production or benchmarking, setup a [production deployment](production-deployment).
+For production or benchmarking, set up a [production deployment](production-deployment).

 ## Install Redpanda: